energietransitie/twomes-backoffice-api/README.md

 The API is now available on http://localhost:8000/ , but it is more convenient to try it out via http://localhost:8000/docs .
 Note: the `device create` API end point takes a `device_type` parameter as input.
-This is the name of one of the device types defined in `src/test/fixture.py` - 'Gateway' for example.
+This is the name of one of the device types defined in `src/data/sensors.csv` - 'OpenTherm-Monitor' for example.

 Most end points require a session token to be provided in an authorization bearer HTTP header.
 These end points are marked with a 'lock' symbol.
 Click